oushneek/e-governance/README.md

 * Md Abu Shahriar Ratul
 * Tazbeea Tazakka Oushneek

-Department of Computer Science and Engineering

-Shahjalal University of Science and Technology,Sylhet
+_Department of Computer Science and Engineering,Shahjalal University of Science and Technology,Sylhet_